 Casting And Retrieve Technique

 This is the most common way to jig crappie.
 All you need to do is cast the jig out and retrieve it after some time.
 It’s an ideal method of identifying where a crappie is hiding or how deep they are.
-If you want your jig to stay on top of the surface, reel fast.
+If you want your jig to stay on the surface, reel fast.
 But if you reel slowly, it will sink deeper and be closer to the bottom.

 After that, retrieve the jig at varying speeds to help you know where the fish is.
 When you notice a bite, continue casting and retrieving at the same speed and cadence.
-This is the best technique to use when fishing for crappie at the shoreline, from a dock or boat.
+This is the best technique when fishing for crappie at the shoreline, from a dock or boat.

 You can identify where the brush pile is, then cast the jig and retrieve it fast to have the fish swim on top of the brush pile.
 Alternatively, you can cast on both sides of the brush pile to have the jig parallel to the brush.